Frequently asked questions for Black educators during the coronavirus crisis.

-Where can I find advice on distance teaching?
+Where can I find advice on blended learning?

 Where can I find advice on supporting students who are at home?

-What is happening with appraisal and performance management?
+What about pay progression, appraisal and performance management?

-Will I get full pay when working at home?
+Will I get full pay if I need to continue working at home?

-Yes – if you are working at home due to school closure with the employer’s agreement, then you will get full pay.
+Yes – if you are working at home with the employer’s agreement, then you will get full pay.